shikharrajat/talk_wave/README.md

 # TalkWave
-TalkWave is a feature-rich messaging app developed by the Coding Club, IIT Guwahati.
+TalkWave is a feature-rich messaging app.
 It boasts a comprehensive set of features like Phone Number Authentication, multimedia sharing, real-time video calling, group chatting, a user-exclusive story feature, and much more, all designed to provide a seamless and secure user experience.

 ### Features